awsdocs/nice-dcv-admin-guide/doc_source/manage-gpu.md

 **To enable GPU sharing on a Linux NICE DCV server**

-1. Navigate to `/etc/dcv/` and open the `dcv.conf` with your preferred text editor\.
+1. Navigate to `/etc/dcv/` and open the `dcv.conf` file with your preferred text editor\.

 1. Add the `[display/linux]` section and the `gl-displays` parameter, then specify the available GPUs in the following format: